You can crawl your staging or test environment and compare it to your live website to see how they are different.

 Test site blocked from public access?

 Your staging environment may be blocked from public access which can prevent it from being crawled by Lumar.
-You can ask the server administrators to whitelist the default IP that Lumar uses to crawl: 18.104.22.168.
+You can ask the server administrators to whitelist the IP addresses that Lumar uses to crawl.
+Please ensure they whitelist both 18.104.22.168 and 22.214.171.124.

 Test sites without public DNS records